 As a public sector organisation our procurement activity is guided by legislation and best practice, with the route being determined by the potential total value of the contract.

-- Greater than £50K but below the OJEU thresholds - most commonly advertised on the Public Contracts Scotland portal.
+- Greater than £50K but below OJEU threshold - most commonly advertised on the Public Contracts Scotland portal, utilising the Notice facility.

-- OJEU threshold and above - advertised in both the OJEU and Public Contracts Scotland portal.
+- OJEU threshold and above - advertised in both the OJEU and the Public Contracts Scotland portal, utilising the Notice facility.

 Supplier opportunities, guidance and support - useful websites